 "It's no use" said a nearby voice, "we're just not strong enough."

-The Canine turned to glance in the direction of the voice.
+The dog turned to glance in the direction of the voice.
 He peered into the tavern.
 It was lively inside, populated by non-player characters who busied themselves in a continual, never-ending cycle of pouring pints of ale and sweeping the already clean floor.
-In one corner, Sven the farmhand sat, asking any nearby adventurers who approached him to find his lost dog.
+In one corner, Sven the farmhand sat, asking any nearby adventurers who approached him to find his lost sheep.

 Beside the bar, however, Roka noticed two other players, just like himself.
 It had taken him a while to figure out the difference between the two.
-When he had first visited the tavern, he had watched the bartender, studied him, and observed him as polished the same ale stein for ten full minutes, before Roka was convinced that he was not in fact a real person.
+When he had first visited the tavern, he had watched the bartender, observing him as he polished the same ale stein for ten full minutes before Roka was convinced that he was not in fact a real person.

 The two sitting at the bar, though, were definitely real.

 "It's not just a regular monster" said the first figure.
 He was short, stocky, thickly built.
-Roka guessed, from the figure's small statue and bushy red beard that had been pulled into thick braids that he was a Buffalo.
+Roka guessed, from the figure's thickly built stature, stubby horns and bushy red beard that had been pulled into thick braids that he was a buffalo.
 "It's a vampire!"

 The other figure was taller, but not by much.
-The tips of her rabbit-like ears brought her skinny form up to almost chest-height with the Cat bartender.
-A long feline tail flicked animatedly behind her.
+The tips of her rabbit-like ears brought her skinny form up to almost chest-height with the feline bartender.
+A short puff-like tail flicked animatedly behind her.
 The cleric was certain that he had seen her species before, listed back on the character creation screen.
 He had played with it for a while, considering if it would suit him as an avatar, but had ultimately decided against it.
 For the life of him, Roka couldn't remember what they were called.

 "The chance of the vampire using his 'blood drain' ability is only thirty per cent," said the woman, "but it increasers to sixty per cent once he is down to half his hit points.
 It then increases to eighty per cent at a quarter health points remaining.
 The odds are definitely against us."